asperw/toolbox/README.md

 ## Setup rancher desktop

-* Use moby container engine
+* Use dockerd (moby) container engine
-* Make sure context is rancher-desktop not docker-desktop
+* Make sure kubernetes context is rancher-desktop not docker-desktop
-* Make sure kubernetes is not running in docker desktop
-* Docker desktop conflicts with rancher desktop despite appearing to run well together
+* Docker desktop conflicts with rancher desktop.
+Make sure it is not running
 * Make sure docker desktop does not start at login
-* Use the `kubectl` plugin with oh my zsh for autocompletion and aliases
+* Optionally use the `kubectl` plugin with oh my zsh for autocompletion and aliases

 ## Cluster